 The defendants, Air & Liquid Systems Corp., CBS Corp., and Foster Wheeler LLC have asked the high court to overturn the U.S. Court of Appeals for the Third Circuit ruling regarding whether products liability defendants can be held liable under maritime law for injuries caused by insulation or asbestos-containing parts not originally sold with these products and which the defendants did not make, sell, or distribute.
 If the court upholds the ruling, manufacturers may face liability for third-party component parts if the injury was reasonably foreseeable.

-Waters Kraus & Paul has partnered with the American Association for Justice, a nonprofit advocacy organization, in an effort to overcome the bare metal defense.
+Waters Kraus Paul & Siegel has partnered with the American Association for Justice, a nonprofit advocacy organization, in an effort to overcome the bare metal defense.
 The firm is participating in a public outreach campaign to educate our clients and their families about the manufacturers’ tactic to evade responsibility and what the clients can do to defeat it.
 Our attorneys are asking clients to share their personal stories of asbestos exposure and struggles with mesothelioma.
 These personal stories will help to paint a picture that will demonstrate why the equipment manufacturers should be held liable.
 The stories will be compiled and offered to the Court in a friend of the court brief opposing the bare metal defense.